TheSkyler-Dev/Multiconvert/CONTRIBUTING.md

 - **Line Length**: Limit lines to 80 characters where possible to improve readability.
 - **Naming**: Use descriptive and consistent names for variables and functions.
 - **No Warnings**: Ensure there are no compiler or linter warnings.

+Please be aware that some warnings may not be displayed consistently across all devices or environments.
+For example, certain compilers, IDEs, or terminal environments may not show  the same set of warnings, or they may suppress some warnings by default.
+Please make sure that code is properly reviewed and tested in a variety of environments to catch potential issues.

 ## Additional Information
 Feel free to reach out to the maintainers if you have questions or need guidance.